smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

-Using the `IN` operator, you can also join the outer and inner `SELECT` statements creating a correlated subquery.
+Using the `IN` operator, you can join the outer and inner `SELECT` statements, creating a correlated subquery.

 ```sql
 SELECT  ID,